amir20/dozzle/README.md

 [![Docker Version](https://images.microbadger.com/badges/version/amir20/dozzle.svg)](https://hub.docker.com/r/amir20/dozzle/)
 ![Test](https://github.com/amir20/dozzle/workflows/Test/badge.svg)

 ## Features

-* Intelligent fuzzy search for container names 🤖
+- Intelligent fuzzy search for container names 🤖
-* Search logs using regex 🔦
+- Search logs using regex 🔦
-* Small memory footprint 🏎
+- Small memory footprint 🏎
-* Split screen for viewing multiple logs
+- Split screen for viewing multiple logs
-* Download logs easy
+- Download logs easy
-* Live stats with memory and CPU usage
+- Live stats with memory and CPU usage
+- Authentication with username and password 🚨

-While dozzle should work for most, it is not meant to be a full logging solution.
+While Dozzle should work for most, it is not meant to be a full logging solution.
 For enterprise applications, products like [Loggly](https://www.loggly.com), [Papertrail](https://papertrailapp.com) or [Kibana](https://www.elastic.co/products/kibana) are more suited.

 Dozzle won't cost any money and aims to focus only on real-time logs.

-## Getting dozzle
+## Getting Dozzle

 Dozzle is a very small Docker container (4 MB compressed).
 Pull the latest release from the index:

     $ docker pull amir20/dozzle:latest

-## Using dozzle
+## Using Dozzle

 The simplest way to use dozzle is to run the docker container.
 Also, mount the Docker Unix socket with `--volume` to `/var/run/docker.sock`:

     $ docker run --name dozzle -d --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:8080 amir20/dozzle:latest

-dozzle will be available at [http://localhost:8888/](http://localhost:8888/).
+Dozzle will be available at [http://localhost:8888/](http://localhost:8888/).
 You can change `-p 8888:8080` to any port.
 For example, if you want to view dozzle over port 4040 then you would do `-p 4040:8080`.

 ### With Docker swarm